 A website for students, keeplearning.umd.edu, includes guidance and resources for students to help make the shift to remote learning.

-All Summer Session 1 2020 courses will be delivered through online or remote instruction.
-A decision for Summer Session 2 2020 in-person courses will be made on or before June 15.
+All Summer Session 1 and 2 2020 courses will be delivered through online or remote instruction.
 More information is available here.

 Summer Session 1 in-person camps, and other on-campus activities that follow the summer session I schedule are cancelled.